particle-iot/spark-sdk-ios/README.md

 #### Subscribe to events

-Subscribe to the firehose of public events, plus private events published by devices one owns:
+Subscribe to the firehose of public events with name that starts with "temp", plus the private events published by devices one owns:

+**Objective-C**

 ```objc
 // The event handler: